Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Related Work

-Parents adopt a variety of strategies to mitigate the risks of children’s technology use~\cite{kumar2017no}, including talking to children, viewing children’s accounts, using parental controls, being around their children when using technology, setting rules and boundaries for usage, etc.~\cite{duerager2012can, madden2012parents, zhang2016nosy, wisniewski2015preventative}.
-Having examined different parental strategies, Wisniewski et al.~\cite{wisniewski2017parental} summarized three types of strategies in the Teen Online Safety Strategies (TOSS) framework: (1) passive monitoring, (2) rules and restrictions in usage, and (3) active mediation such as through having conversations with children.
+Parents adopt a variety of strategies to mitigate the risks of children’s technology use~\cite{kumar2017no}, including talking to children, viewing children’s accounts, using parental controls, being around their children during their technology use, setting rules and boundaries, etc.~\cite{duerager2012can, madden2012parents, zhang2016nosy, wisniewski2015preventative}.
+Having examined different parental strategies, Wisniewski et al.~\cite{wisniewski2017parental} have summarized three types of strategies in the Teen Online Safety Strategies (TOSS) framework: (1) passive monitoring, (2) rules and restrictions in usage, and (3) active mediation such as through having conversations with children.
 However, when mitigating the risks, parents face a number of challenges, such as underestimating the potential risks faced by children~\cite{wisniewski2017parents, blackwell2016managing, cranor2014parents}, undermining parent-child trust~\cite{cranor2014parents, hawk2009mind, livingstone2013regulating, smetana2008s}, and an incomplete understanding of technologies compared to their children~\cite{cranor2014parents, teitell2013digital, wisniewski2014adolescent}.
 Therefore, it is crucial to investigate parents’ S\&P practices around children’s technology use at home and identify the tradeoffs in their decision-making to help parents and technology designers work together towards safer and more inclusive technologies for children.
-Unfortunately, while such knowledge is substantial in other consumer technologies such as smartphones~\cite{hiniker2016not, akter2023takes} and Internet-enabled applications~\cite{kumar2017no, akter2022parental}, it is largely unknown in the VR space.
-Therefore, we aim to bridge this gap by providing both empirical findings and S\&P implications for critical stakeholders at play.